 It is the student’s responsibility to adjust his or her enrollment by the deadlines to avoid charges or be eligible for a full or pro-rated refund.
-Students who do not plan to attend should drop all classes before the first day of instruction to get a full refund.
 After instruction begins, students who drop/withdraw from their classes will be responsible for pro-rated fees based on the date of dropping or withdrawing.
 For information about fee refunds and appeals, please visit https://sbs.fullerton.edu/services/refunds/Default.php .

 The difference between dropping class and withdrawing from a class is based on the timing of your decision to stop participating in a class and when you take action on that decision.
 Dropping occurs when you take appropriate action to remove the class(es) from your academic record BEFORE the end of the second week of instruction.
 You may drop classes online throughout the self-service registration period without departmental approval.
 The classes will not be included on your transcript and the units will not count toward the Undergraduate Withdrawal Limit.
 Dropping may affect your tuition calculation and Financial Aid.